Eccentric load and direct load | Stress distribution diagram

 Eccentric load – When the load whose line of action does not directly coincide with the axis of the body then it is called eccentric load.
 And the distance between the actual axis of the body and the point of loading is called eccentric limit.
 It always acts on the eccentricity (e) from the centroids of all cross- section of a body.

-Eccentricity is denoted by ‘e’ .
+Eccentricity is denoted by ‘e’.

 Eccentric load elevation

-Let us consider a column of a rectangular section having A B C D subjected to an eccentric compressive load P .
-The load P acts at point E . i.e, on X – X axis .
+Let us consider a column of a rectangular section having A B C D subjected to an eccentric compressive load P. The load P acts at point E. i.e., on X – X axis.
 It is eccentric with respect to the Y – Y axis the distance G P is called eccentricity.

 Direct Load

-Direct load plan
+Direct load

-Direct load plan
+Direct load

-Direct load elevation
+Direct load elevation view

-Direct load is categories between two different loads
+Direct load is categories between two different loads.

 1. Tensile load / Tensile force